JuliaDynamics/Attractors.jl/docs/src/examples.md

 grid = subdivision_based_grid(ds, (xg, yg))
 grid.lvl_array
 ```
-The constructed array corresponds to levels of dicretization for specific regions of the grid as a powers of 2,
+The constructed array corresponds to levels of discretization for specific regions of the grid as a powers of 2,
 meaning that if area index is assigned to be `3`, for example, the algorithm will treat the region as one being
 `2^3 = 8` times more dense than originally user provided grid `(xg, yg)`.